brandokoch/neovim-ide/README.md

 ```

 ### Commenting
-- select text in visual mode
+- select text lines in visual mode
 - `<leader>/`

-### Copy and paste
+### Copy, paste, delete

-In order for copied text to not be overwritten by delete commands copy to a register instead:
+Copying text with yank will be overwritten with the delete commands (since they also copy).
+You might also want to store multiple copies of text.
+To tackle this you can use registers for copying:
 - select text
-- select register "a" and yank with y: `"ay`
+- select register, and yank with y: `"<register_letter>y`
+  - e.g. `"ay`
-- to paste select register "a" and paster with p: `"ap`
+- to paste select the register and pastee with p: `"<register_letter>p`
+  - e.g. `"ap`

+Operations on text around the cursor location:
 - yank whole word (cursor on it): `yaw`
+- delete whole word (cursor on it): `daw`
-- yank whole paragrpah (cursor on it): `yap`
+- yank whole paragraph (cursor on it): `yap`

-- delete word under cursor in Vim ?
+- delete whole paragraph: `dap`
-- search word under cursor: `*`

 ### Macros
 Macros feature is one of the most powerful features of Vim.
 It allows you to record a set of commands you do on text and apply it anywhere you want.